Dhanshree-Sonar/Guest-Book---Django/README.md

 ## Guest Book

-This is a simple guest book which allows user to enter a comment with there name.
+This is a simple guest book which allows users to enter comments along with their names.
 This site uses the templates, models, and form functionality of Django.

 ## Prerequisites
 - [Python](https://www.python.org/downloads/)